Best Coffee Filters (Paper, Metal, Etc)

 The Cafellissimo is a 2-in-1 brewer and filter built to make great coffee as easy as possible.

-It’s a cone-shaped filter made from stainless steel, sized for brewing 1 or 2 cups at a time, approximately equivalent to a standard #2 filter.
+It’s a cone-shaped filter sized for brewing 1 or 2 cups at a time, approximately equivalent to a standard #2 filter.
 The lower half of the brewer is made up of an ultra-fine double mesh, ensuring no larger sediments end up in your cup, and the 4-inch wide base means it sits comfortably on most mugs.
 After brewing, It’s easy to rinse by hand or wash in the dishwasher.

 A great feature of this brewer is its portability, and it will be beloved by campers, hikers, and road-trippers.
-It’s super light, at just 3.3 ounces, and unlike glass or ceramic pour-over coffee makers, it’s durable enough to be crammed in a backpack.
+It’s super light, at just 3.3 ounces, and unlike glass or ceramic pour-over drippers, it’s durable enough to be crammed in a backpack.
 Because it’s both a brewer and a filter, there’s very little to carry, and it produces no waste.

-Melitta Bentz, the founder, and namesake of German coffee company Melitta, actually invented and patented the first paper coffee filter back in 1908 (5).
+Melitta Bentz, the founder, and namesake of German coffee company Melitta, actually invented and patented the first paper coffee filters back in 1908 (5).
 The company has continued to innovate in the decades since.
 With so many years in the industry, it’s no surprise that Melitta offers some of the best filters around, and their global reach allows them to do this at a remarkably low price.

 The secret is its premium high-quality paper, which is thicker than the industry standard.
 Paper quality guarantees that your filters will never tear or flop over in the coffee machine.
 These filters aren’t complicated; they’re just well-designed, well-made filters backed by years of experience.

-The 8 to 12 cup size means they’re compatible with most modern coffee brewers.
+The 8 to 12 cup size means they’re compatible with most modern coffee makers.
 They’re available either bleached or unbleached, but we prefer the natural brown version for its lesser environmental footprint and compostability.

 If you brew a lot of coffee, as is common in an office setting, for example, it makes sense to seek out paper filters with a rock-bottom price.
 Unfortunately, the average low-cost filter is made from cheap and flimsy paper, which disintegrates into nothing when saturated with hot water.
 If you’ve ever lifted a used coffee filter out of the machine only to have the grounds pour out a tear in the bottom or flop over the sides, you’ll know what I mean.